 Child Nutrition – The Essentials Of Mother’s Milk

-We all want our children to eat healthily but are not always sure of which nutrients and what amounts work best.
+We all want our children to eat healthily but are only sometimes sure which nutrients and amounts work best.
 Breast milk is the best and only food that nature has created for a newborn baby.
-It contains all the necessary nutrients in quality and quantity, ensuring good growth and proper baby development.
+It contains all the nutrients in quality and quantity, ensuring good growth and proper baby development.

 In addition, breast milk ensures a mother’s continued care and protection from the sometimes aggressive environment.
 Mom’s support in breastfeeding is essential for the baby during the first year of life.
 And this is when the immune system learns to recognize and fight all the harmful bacteria surroundings.

-However, there are times when there is no or not enough breast milk.
-The baby switches to bottle feeding and continues its progress at some point.
+However, there are times when there is no or insufficient breast milk.
+As a result, the baby switches to bottle feeding and continues its progress at some point.
 Therefore, it is necessary to take a rational approach to this issue.
 If there is a need to feed the baby formula, give preference to formula with reduced protein and the presence of fatty acids and probiotics.